dotnet/fsharp/docs/changing-the-ast.md

 ```

 That's it.
 Adjusting the other constructor calls of `Rational` in `pars.fsy` should be enough to have a working parser again which returns the modified AST.
+After fixing the compiler errors, you can run the parser tests in `SyntaxTreeTests.fs` to verify that everything works as expected.
+It's likely that you'll need to update the baseline files as decribed in `SyntaxTreeTests.fs`.